 Scheduling

-The American Society of Anaesthesiologists recommends reduction in airflow during setback but cautions that 20minutes must be allowed for theatre to return to standard when theatre becomes in use.
+The American Society of Anaesthesiologists recommends reduction in airflow during setback but cautions that time must be allowed for theatre to return to standard rate of air changes per hour when theatre becomes in use.
 Scheduling the setback is critical.
 For purely elective theatres a good model is a timed ‘setback’ which only becomes active if there is a lack of motion detected at the time setback is planned.
 Return to normal ACH occurs on schedule or by manual intervention by theatre staff.
-Emergency theatres need careful planning.
+Emergency theatres need careful planning and motion sensors may be critical (see below).

 Complex scheduling has been used in Spain where individual patient tracking allows preparation of theatre HVAC when patient is in ‘preop’ area and then standby mode once patient leaves theatre.